47 BJJ Co-op – Training Options

 Expect a clear concept, focused drills, and plenty of time to troubleshoot live with questions and reps.

-How it fits: great for students who already roll regularly and want to tighten up a particular part of their game.
+How it fits: great for students who already train regularly and want to tighten up a particular part of their game.

 Small group